 1. A Luxury Travel Blog

-(he has 100s of writers, so I don’t consider it a blog for this list, but Gary does).
+(he has 100s of writers, so I don’t consider it a blog for this list of best UK blogs, but Gary does).

 2. Hand Luggage Only

 Kat and I went to Gambia together back in December 2012 on a press trip.
 She’s part of the Travelator Media group, a group of mature UK travel bloggers aged 40+ ready to create content.
 Kat writes about sustainable travel and human rights, among other topics, and has won the AITO Responsible Tourism Award for her work in Gambia.